Returning to the gym can be both a daunting task – and an incredibly useful one.

 Each bodily system outlined above, has a different SRA curve – they all recover at different rates from the same bout of training – dependent upon a variety of different things known as Mechanical Demand Factors – which is something we’ll touch on in the application section.

 EXAMPLE OF DIFFERENT RECOVERY RATES

-The concept of fatigue and how to manage it in response to training is covered in detail, in our latest product - The Superhuman Strength Protocol.
+The concept of fatigue and how to manage it in response to training is covered in detail, in our latest product - The Unshakable Strength Protocol.

 A 1RM Deadlift